2024 WACD Annual Conference & Business Meeting

 Awards

-Find information about WACD awards at https://wadistricts.org/wacd-awards.
+Find information about past award winners and nominations forms at https://wadistricts.org/wacd-awards.

 Resolutions